jaberg/scipy-conference/mailings/tutorials_announcement.rst

   prior to the class to follow along.
 Please mention if any packages are not cross platform.
-Installation instructions or links to installation documentation should be provided for packages that are not available through easy_install, pip, EPD, Anaconda, etc., or that require third party or compiled libraries.
+Installation instructions or links to installation documentation should be provided for packages that are not available through easy_install, pip, Canopy, Anaconda, etc., or that require third party or compiled libraries.
 * If available, the tutorial notes, slides, exercise files, and iPython notebooks, even if they are preliminary.